Foods That Cause Gas In Babies

 - Whole grains (particularly wheat)

 These foods are high in content of certain sugars and carbohydrates that the baby is unable to digest.
-This indigestible material goes to the baby’s large intestine where it is processed by the natural ‘healthy’ gut bacteria, producing gas, their own waste product.
+This indigestible material goes to the child’s large intestine where it is processed by the natural ‘healthy’ gut bacteria.
+This, in turn, leads to the production of excess gas, their own waste product.

-These foods may result in gas formation and need to be avoided.
+The above-mentioned foods may result in gas formation and need to be avoided.
 However, these foods also contain a lot of healthy nutrients which the child requires.
 We can see you are confused!
+We give you some ways to work around the gas formation of these foods.
+Check out these simple tricks, it might help you get out of this fix!

-When cooking any of these gas-producing foods, add sliced fresh ginger to the cooking water.
+- When cooking any of these gas-producing foods, add sliced fresh ginger to the cooking water.
 You may even add a little ginger to the finished dish.
 Ginger aids digestion.
-Introduce it from 6 months onwards as a ‘new food’ with an already introduced food which your baby enjoys eating.
+Introduce it from six months onwards as a ‘new food’ with an already introduced food which your baby enjoys eating.

-Make sure your little one has plenty of natural yogurt, which helps balance the healthy bacteria in his gut.
+- Make sure your little one has plenty of natural yogurts, which helps balance the healthy bacteria in his gut.

-Introduce these gassy foods by 8 months when your child’s digestive system is more mature.
-Your baby will also be more mobile by then.
+- Introduce these gassy foods after eight months when your child’s digestive system is more mature.
+Your baby will also be more mobile to digest these foods by then.

 - During bottle-feeding or breastfeeding, ensure your feeding position is correct.